 Why do I have to wait so long?

-Your body will begin drawing the old ink out of the area as soon as it gets lasered and will continue to do so for anywhere up to 5 or 6 weeks.
+Your body will begin drawing the old ink out of the area as soon as it gets lasered and will continue to do so for anywhere up to 5 or 6 weeks and in most instances far longer.
 As such, experience and studies have shown it to be unnecessary and premature to re-treat an area prior to this time.
 The time between each session also allows the treated area to heal properly.

 Do all colours come out equally well?